jeremytammik/tbc/a/1895_exterior_walls.md

 - blue line = extent of *room*

-**Answer:** Example: choose center face of wall, then project the point according to normal by .
-Then use the isinroom() for each point, you should have 2 rooms for a single wall.
+**Answer:** Example: choose centre face of wall, then project the point according to normal by .
+Then, use the `IsPointInRoom` method for each point; you should have 2 rooms for a single wall.

-easier with ceilings and floor finishes.
+It is easier with ceilings and floor finishes.

-Samuel.Arsenault-Brassard
- Contributor Samuel.Arsenault-Brassard in reply to: Yien_Chao
-‎12-10-2020 09:03 AM
-Interesting.
+**Response:** Interesting.

-I can imagine lots of problems with this approach like a corridor that borders 20 rooms will only detect one room on each sides.
+I can imagine lots of problems with this approach; for instance, a corridor that borders 20 rooms will only detect one room on each side.

 Same with a floor or ceiling being shared by multiple rooms.
-Especially if the designers were lazy and modeled the floors/ceilings to go through walls.
+Especially if the designers were lazy and modelled the floors/ceilings to go through walls.

-It's a very interesting problem, I will keep pondering on it.
+It's a very interesting problem, I will keep pondering it.
 I'm actually surprised there's no direct way to do this directly in the API or in Revit schedules.
-Feels like every walls should know what rooms acost them and all rooms should know what surfaces bound them.
+Feels like every walls should know what rooms accost them and all rooms should know what surfaces bound them.

-**Answer:** i think you can start another thread on the particuliar topic.
+**Answer:** I think you can start another thread on that particular topic.

-In the meantime, i think the first question has been resolved.
+In the meantime, I think the first question has been resolved.

-Many thanks to Yien Chao for all his good advice!
+Many thanks to Samuel and Yien for the interesting discussion, and to Yien for all his good suggestions!

 ####<a name="4"></a> Comic Sans is a Public Good

-I am a bit of a typography junkie and pay far too much fanatic attention to that aspect of a text.
+Moving away for the Revit API for a moment, I am a bit of a typography junkie and pay far too much fanatic attention to that aspect of a text.

 I sometimes even feel compelled to reformat a text more nicely to suit my taste just to make it more readable before I even start to take it in.

 Until now, I have always gone for pretty traditional fonts and avoided Comic Sans.

-I was surprised to learn that there are good reasons not to continue doing so, reading about [the reason Comic Sans is a public good](https://www.thecut.com/2020/08/the-reason-comic-sans-is-a-public-good.html).
+I was interested and surprised to learn that there are good reasons not to do so, though, reading about [the reason Comic Sans is a public good](https://www.thecut.com/2020/08/the-reason-comic-sans-is-a-public-good.html).